circle-playRun with Community Edition

 }

-Navigate to your AI tool's MCP server settings and connect to authenticate with the Lenses OAuth authorization server (visible to your AI tool's client, configured with `LENSES_ADVERTISED_URL` with value <http://localhost:9991/>).
+Navigate to your AI tool's MCP server settings and connect to authenticate with the Lenses OAuth authorization server (visible to your AI tool's client, configured with LENSES_ADVERTISED_URL with value http://localhost:9991/arrow-up-right).
 Here is an example using Cursor.

-This opens a web browser at <http://localhost:9991/oauth2/authorize> and passes OAuth parameters.
+This opens a web browser at http://localhost:9991/oauth2/authorizearrow-up-right and passes OAuth parameters.
 Log in with your username/password.
-The default credentials are `admin`:`admin`.
+The default credentials are admin:admin.

 You will be presented with an OAuth authorization consent screen where you can set read, write and delete scopes.